bernhard-42/jupyter-cadquery/README.md

     - `name`: Part name in the view
     - `color`: Part color in the view

-- `Assembly`: Basically a list of parts and some attributes for the view:
+- `PartGroup`: Basically a list of parts and some attributes for the view:
-    - `name`: Assembly name in the view
+    - `name`: PartGroup name in the view
     - `objects`: all parts and assemblies included in the assembly as a list